 For the record, the sweetness of a melon doesn’t depend on its size, color, or shape.

-Safe flavor combinations include using other fruits on a tray or in a salad such as berries and other melons.
+Safe combinations include using other fruits on a tray or in a salad such as berries and other melons.

 You can add avocado, red onion, and jalapeno to create complex flavor profiles.
 You may also want to use seasoning for watermelon dishes like chili pepper, salt, and mint.